 Read more about cruising down the Moscow river, including what to look out for and why, here.
 Cruises also run during the winter too, but those only start and finish in Gorky Park.

 The old meets the new in Gorky Park and Muzeon

 Gorky Park is a much bigger space than Zaryadye Park and in the last few years has been completely renovated.
 It now has a large number of (variously) cafes and food stalls, flowerbeds, artfully scattered lounging cushions, boating lakes, open air theatres and cinemas, playgrounds, free yoga and dance classes, fountains, sports facilities, random hip happenings, places you can hire bikes, and a huge outdoor ice rink (in winter).

 You can also nip back towards Peter I (you can’t miss him) and check out the park, Muzeon, directly opposite Gorky Park.
 This started out as the dumping ground for defaced Soviet busts, figurines and towering 3D representations of people like Felix Dzerzhinsky, the first head of the KGB, which were torn down at the end of the Soviet period.
 But it has mutated into something a bit less bitter over the years and now has all sorts of other sculptures for you to wander around and wonder about.
 Still, if you want to get a selfie with Lenin, this is the place to come.

 Both Gorky Park and Muzeon are free to enter.
-Opening hours are roughly equivalent to daylight hours, and more about the origins of Muzeon can be read here.
+Opening hours are roughly equivalent to daylight hours.
+Read more about the delights of Gorky Park here, and the origins of Muzeon can be read here.